-Having lost her husband to illness 20 years ago, Amparo is a woman of spirit.
-Not only has she managed to bring up and support five children as a single parent, but she also produces some of the best coffee in the region.
+Despite losing her husband to illness 20 years ago, Amparo hasn't lost her spirit.
+Not only has she managed to bring up and support five children as a single parent, she also produces some of the best coffee in the region.
 Today, two of Amparo’s children are now supporting her, assisting with the day to day management of the farm.

 Amparo has produced this lot using the washed method.
 After the red and ripe cherries are picked, they are pulped by passing them through a pulper, before being fermented for 24 hours.
 It is very common in the region for individual farms to pulp and ferment their own cherry, rather than transporting their produce to a centralised hub to be processed.

 Producers in the region will add several layers of wet parchment over the course of a few days, which is thought to add complexity to the fermentation process and final cup profile.
 Finally, once fermented, the coffee is removed and placed on raised parabolic beds to dry, until moisture reaches below 12%.